DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/running-tests.md

 Follow the steps below to run a test in remote browsers:

 1. Create a run configuration for the remote browsers.
-In the configuration's settings, select the **Remote browser** checkbox and specify the number of remote browsers.
+In the run configuration's settings, select the **Remote browser** checkbox and specify the number of remote browsers.

     ![Remote Browser Configuration](../../images/working-with-testcafe-studio/remote-browser-configuration.png)